awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.md

    1. On the **Connectivity & security** tab, copy the endpoint\.
 Also, note the port number\.
 You need both the endpoint and the port number to connect to the DB instance\.
 ![\[Connect to a PostgreSQL DB instance\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/PostgreSQL-endpoint.png)

+   1. On the **Configuration** tab, note the DB name\.
+You don't need this to connect using pgAdmin, but you do need it to connect using psql\.
+![\[Name of the database (DB name) on the Configuration tab\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/PostgreSQL-db-name.png)

 1. Install pgAdmin from [https://www\.pgadmin\.org/](https://www.pgadmin.org/)\.
 You can download and use pgAdmin without having a local instance of PostgreSQL on your client computer\.